ricardo93borges/data-structures-notes/sorting/doc.md

 }
 ```

-Like Bubble Sort, this algorithm has a quadratic complexity $Ο(n^2)$, so it is also more suitable for small or nearly ordered data sets.
+Like Bubble Sort, this algorithm has a quadratic time complexity $Ο(n^2)$, so it is also more suitable for small or nearly ordered data sets.
 However, Selection Sort performs fewer swaps than Bubble Sort.

 ### Insertion Sort